SnowLaboratory/Laravel-Mirror/README.md

 <a name="different-properties-in-the-same-calculation"></a>
 ### Different Properties in the Same Calculation
-Sometimes the property name is not the same for different models.
-Or you may want to compare different columns across the same model.
-For example, user's should see posts based on their biography and followed communities.
-Tags that match This is also possible by adding a second parameter to the utility method:
+You can add a second parameter to the utility method when comparing properties with different names.
+For example, users should see posts based on their biography and followed communities:

 ```php
 class User extends Model